twome/mane/docs/tasks.md

 Key: BUG, FEAT (new feature), DEBT (technical debt), SEC (security issue)

+- DEBT 1 FIREFOX: I think we might need to use a proper, signed extension in order for the devtools to be able to see into the addon or its popup frame

+- BUG 1 FIREFOX: Inconsolata not being loaded or rendered; Courier New looks like absolute shit

+- BUG 1 FIREFOX: Can't scroll vertically within the popup

+- BUG 1 FIREFOX: Every request to the Mane server except the matchers list is getting a CORS error - server doesn't support PUT operation?

 - SEC 1: any foreign page can request anything from the patch server

 - BUG 1: cache keeps showing patch unless ALL assets are deleted